allanmathenge/myBlog/source/_posts/Mern-stack-mastery.md

 Express js simplifies the process of ***error handling*** using middlewares that catch and process errors during the request and response cycle.

 To organize your code into manageable units, express encourages the use of ***routing and controllers***.
-Routes can be modularized into different files in arespect to their route handlers and logic.
+Routes can be modularized into different files in respect to their route handlers and logic.

 ### ***React***